Sam Broussard

 G D G G

 But with numbers you can play the song in any key.
 Using your fingers and the first 7 letters of the alphabet, you will find that you can play this song in any key you’re comfortable with.
+If you find that a starting E chord suites your voice better, or you just like it, count on your fingers from E to find the 4 and 5 chords.
+Do that for whatever key you choose.

 If that confused you, you need to be very honest with yourself: you are a beginner.
 (If you have any trouble at all making an F chord, you are probably a beginner.
 See my note on F chords below.)

-There is a lot more to number charts just as there is a lot more to more formal chord charts.
+There is a lot more to number charts just as there is a lot more to the more formal chord charts.
 Symbols indicating minor and other chord variations like sharps and flats are used.
 Here is an alternate version of the song.

 1 1 4 4